 Duo integrates with your Palo Alto GlobalProtect Gateway via RADIUS to add two-factor authentication to VPN logins.

 Duo authentication for Palo Alto GlobalProtect supports push, phone call, or passcode authentication for GlobalProtect desktop and mobile client connections using RADIUS.
 This configuration does not feature the interactive Duo Prompt for web-based logins.
+After submitting primary username and password, users automatically receive a login request via Duo Push notification to a mobile device or as a phone call.

 If you need inline self-service enrollment and the Duo Prompt for GlobalProtect SSO logins, refer to the Palo Alto Networks SSO instructions.
 GlobalProtect SSO requires that you deploy a SAML 2.0 identity provider on your network.